Konvt/pgbar/docs/QuickStart.md

 // And not all elements can be turned off, such as Description.
 ```

-The above elements all have methods with the same name in `BlckBar`, and calling these methods and passing parameters to them can also modify the data information.
+The above elements all have methods with the same name in `Block`, and calling these methods and passing parameters to them can also modify the data information.
 ##### Variable progress bar length
-The element BlockBar of `BlockProgressBar` is also called as Animation.
+The element BlockBar of `BlockBar` is also called as Animation.
 It is a progress indicator implemented using Unicode block characters, and the length of this progress indicator is variable.

 `pgbar` itself rarely probes platform-specific information, such as the width of the terminal.
 Therefore, if you want the progress bar to fill a row, or if the progress bar is too long and needs to be narrowed, you need to change the length of the progress indicator using the `bar_length()` method or the `pgbar::option::BarLength` wrapper.